-There are so many heroic incidents that happened during the Independence movement against the British.
-One of them is the ‘Kodi Kattha Kumaran’ episode, which I studied as a part of my Tamil language syllabus during school.
-‘Kodi Kattha’ Kumaran means ‘A man (Kumaran) who saved the National Flag’.
+Many heroic incidents happened during the Independence movement against the British.
+One of them is the ‘Kodi Katha Kumaran’ episode, which I studied as a part of my Tamil language syllabus during school.
+‘Kodi Katha’ Kumaran means ‘A man (Kumaran) who saved the National Flag’.

-Tirupur is a town that is situated in the Coimbatore district of Tamil Nadu.
-It is very famous for its garment manufacturing/ export industries.
-It is also famous for ‘Tirupur Kumaran’, whose statue is in the central point of the town.
+Tirupur is a town near Coimbatore, Tamil Nadu, India.
+It is famous for garment manufacturing/garment export industries.
+It is also famous for ‘Tirupur Kumaran’, whose statue has been erected in a central point of the town.

-In 1932, Kumaran had organized a Dharna (Protest March) against the British in Tirupur.
-He was carrying the National Flag, which was then banned by the British.
-So, the British officials got angry and started assaulting the protesters, which included Kumaran and asked him to put the flag down.
+In 1932, Kumaran organized a Dharna (Protest March) against the British in Tirupur.
+He was carrying the Indian National Flag, which was then banned by the British.
+So, the British officials got angry and started assaulting the protesters, which included Kumaran, and asked him to put the flag down.

-It seems, Kumaran held on to the Flag even though he was severely wounded by the British officers.
-In fact, he was mortally wounded during this incident and it is said that even when he fainted, he held on to the Flag and he never let it fall down.
+It seems, Kumaran held on to the Indian Flag even after repeated beatings by the British officers, on the street.
+He was mortally wounded during this incident.
+It is said that even when he fainted and died, he held on to the Indian Flag and did not let it fall down.

 What is it about a Flag?
 Isn’t it supposed to be just a piece of a cloth?
 Isn’t it supposed to be the symbol of a concept, than the concept itself?

-These days, one might wonder if the association with our Flag is restricted to the Independence day, the Republic day and a rare movie scene?
+These days, one might wonder if the association with our Flag is restricted to Independence day, Republic day, and a rare movie scene?

 India & The European Union are two unique experiments in this world.
 If these concepts don’t succeed, there can never be a unified world citizenry on equal terms.